Our Middle School Program

 This two-year course includes the study of geography and history.
 The Geography curriculum includes the study of location, place, movements, regions, and interactions of people and their environment.
 The History curriculum focuses on the progress of people and their environment through investigation of world and United States history.
 Students undertake individual and group work, including creative projects and presentations.
 The Middle School curriculum is divided into two carefully designed modules.
 Module one explores pre-history up through the age of discovery.
 Module two focuses on the global intersection of cultures and governments alongside the rise of geographic interdependence.

 Latin & Classics is a two-year course of study including the study of the Latin language, Logic and Philosophy.
-Each of these areas of study have immense impact on the academic and mental development of the young adolescent.
+Each of these areas of study has an immense impact on the academic and mental development of the young adolescent.

 Numerous studies have shown that the study of Latin enhances the acquisition of critical language and vocabulary skills, especially in the years leading up to high school.
 Springmont’s Latin program provides an overview of Latin syntax and vocabulary, while also enhancing the understanding of romance language sentence construction and creative writing skills.
 Translation exercises, taught in tandem with historical analysis, maintain interest and accentuate the cross-curriculum approach essential for a Montessori Middle School.